CosmWasm/docs-deprecated/tutorials/storage/indexes.md

 }
 ```

 Tokens can be identified an auto incremented key, and this integer will be used as primary key.
-Let's use ticker as key,
+This will make each
-this will make each token unique.
+token unique.

 `(TokenPK) -> Token`